-Geometry of the film die used in this work [12], is shown in Fig. 1.
+Geometry of the coat-hanger die used in this work [12], is shown in Figure 1.
 The polymer is fed vertically to the top of the die manifold through a cylindrical channel.
 The cylindrical channel has a constant diameter of 1.27cm.
 The upper side of the die is completely flat.
-Various features such as the manifold, land and lip shown in Fig. 1 are machined in the lower die plate.
+Various features such as the manifold, land and lip shown in Figure 1 are machined in the lower die plate.
 Near the entrance in the middle of the die, the manifold depth and width are 0.95 and 1.27 cm, respectively.
-The manifold depth and width decrease towards the sides, to 0.254 and 0.254 cm, respectively, at the ends.
+The manifold depth as well as width decrease towards the sides, to 0.254 cm at the ends.
 From the die manifold, the polymer enters into a thin land.
 The land has a uniform depth of 0.254 cm.
 The larger depth of the die manifold helps to distribute the polymer across the width of the die before it enters in the thin triangular land.
-Length of the land along the flow direction is 5.451 cm at the two ends and 10.16 cm in the middle.
+The length of the land along the flow direction is 5.451 cm at the two ends and 10.16 cm in the middle.
 Near the exit, in the lip region of the die, the depth of the die channel decreases further to 0.1524 cm.
-Along the flow direction, the length of the lip region as well as that of the converging transition region between the land and lip is 0.635 cm each.
-As shown in Fig 1, the film die has four pressure transducers, which are located in the land region.
-Transducers 1 and 2 are located along the center line of the die at a distance of 8.89 and 3.81cm, respectively, from the die exit.
+Along the flow direction, the length of the lip region as well as that of the converging transition region between the land and lip is 0.4775 and 0.4877 cm respectively.
+As shown in Figure 1, the coat-hanger die has four pressure transducers, which are located in the land region.
+Transducers 1 and 2 are located along the center line of the die at a distance of 8.255 and 3.81cm, respectively, from the die exit.
 Transducers 2, 3 and 4 are located at the same axial location, and 5.08 cm apart from each other in the lateral direction.
 The four transducers are connected to a data acquisition system, which records the pressure data on a computer.